Skip to main content

 Repertoire requirements for application

-• Selected classical repertoire is at the discretion of the applicant, but must be complete works for soloist and accompaniment and total between 45-60 minutes of music.
+• Selected repertoire is at the discretion of the applicant, but must be complete works for soloist and accompaniment and total between 45-60 minutes of music.

 • No more than one work for solo instrument or voice without accompaniment may be submitted.